insectatorious/fashion_mnist_demo/README.md

 # CNN Layer Feature Map Activations

 ### Input Image
+A black handbag from Argos is chosen as our input - [KIPLING Black Art Mini Handbag - One Size](https://www.argos.co.uk/product/tuc135958689)

 ![Input Image](docs/images/visualisations/input_image.png)

 Model classification: `Bag` with a score of `0.9213`.

 Image is from an Argos product page so out of the train and test datasets.
+This is a crucial validation of the model's ability to generalise and work on data that's not restricted to the dataset itself.
+CNNs have tremendous memorisation capabilities and seeing its ability to work on data that is from a completely domain is fundamental to proving its effectiveness.

 ### Transformations To Input Image
 The model only accepts greyscale images with a resolution of `28 x 28` so all input images will need to be